24 Mar 23

 1. Explore Lisbon, Portugal’s timeless capital

 With its alluring alleys, quaint shops, Gothic cathedrals, impressive bridges, colourful neighbourhoods and vintage trams, Portugal’s capital is an enchanting must-see destination.
 It’s a great place to start your Portuguese adventure and an easy 3-hour train ride to Porto from where most people begin their Portuguese Coastal Camino.
-(If you decide to walk the full route from Lisbon (646km) you’ll need about 38 days.)
+(If you decide to walk the full route from Lisbon to Santiago (646km) you’ll need about 38 days.)
 This coastal capital is perched on seven hills and enjoys an average of more than 300 sunny days a year!
 Lisbon is very walkable but if the hills get too exhausting you can explore the steep narrow cobblestone streets in an electric tuk tuk.
 Time your visit for the annual Sardine festival in June, when the Portuguese consume about 13 sardines per second.
 That’s a whole lot of sardines!

 2. Taste the mouthwatering pastéis de nata